Understanding Inhalants Addiction

 Statistics for inhalants abuse

-Most cases of inhalant abuse involve adolescents and teenagers, though adults also engage in this dangerous practice.
+Most cases of inhalant abuse involve teenagers, though adults also engage in this dangerous practice.
 Experts estimate that about 20 percent of all young people in the United States will abuse an inhalant at least once before they graduate from high school.
 According to the National Survey on Drug Use and Health (NS-DUH), about 60,000 adults abuse inhalants every year as well.
 Furthermore, the Drug Abuse Warning Network (DAWN) has reported that inhalant abuse is responsible for about 10,000 annual emergency room visits in the United States.